 - If handling is necessary, especially with lacquer, consider wearing cotton or surgical gloves.
 Wash hands thoroughly dry thoroughly, and avoid lotions when handling.

 - Inspect for damage and deterioration annually.
 Monitor pests when cleaning; look for orderly piles of wood shavings, like little ant hills, or oddly colored dust in one area.

 - Keep objects away from smoke from wood fires, oil and coal heaters, cigarettes, cigars, and pipes, and the kitchen in general, due to fine particles of grease that linger in the air.

-- Protect objects from dust; if objects will be displayed, use a glass-enclosed cabinet or display case.
-Store objects in archival boxes with conservation-quality padding, folders, sleeves, etc.
+- Protect precious objects from dust when possible.
+If smaller objects will be displayed, use a glass-enclosed cabinet or display case.

 Inventory What You Own:

 - Keep detailed records of the items in your collection, including photographs and up-to-date appraisals.
 Scan documents and photos as a back-up.
 Store in bank box or with a trusted friend.